NBA Countdown: 2008–2019

-For the 2012–2013 season, Jalen Rose and Bill Simmons replaced Barry and Broussard respectively.
+For the 2012–2013 season, the ESPN version was renamed NBA Countdown to match ABC's counterpart.
+Jalen Rose and Bill Simmons replaced Barry and Broussard at ABC, respectively.
 Barry became a color commentator and Broussard a sideline reporter during games.

 For the 2013–2014 season, Magic Johnson announced his departure.
 Doug Collins and Doris Burke will both be new additions to the program.
-Also, ESPN announced that Sage Steele will be replacing Michael Wilbon as host, ending Wilbon's 8-year run on Countdown.
+Also, ESPN announced that Sage Steele would be replacing Michael Wilbon as host, ending Wilbon's 8-year run on Countdown.

 Magic Johnson and Michael Wilbon were slated to return to the program in January 2017 to join Sage Steele for pregame coverage for the NBA Saturday Primetime on ABC series.
 With the 2017 playoffs looming, ESPN replaced Sage Steele with Michelle Beadle as the host of NBA Countdown on ABC and ESPN.
 Beadle joined NBA Countdown at the start of the 2016–2017 season, and has led ESPN's regular Wednesday and Friday episodes.
 Beadle has been named the full time host and will lead ABC and ESPN's NBA pre-game and halftime shows, including for the 2017 NBA Finals on ABC.

 As of February 2018, production of NBA Countdown was moved from ESPN's studios in Los Angeles to ESPN's Bristol, CT studios in the set used for the network's NFL studio shows.
-In April the show once again relocated to a new studio at Pier 17 in New York as Michelle Beadle is the host of ESPN's new morning show Get Up! which debuted on April 2, 2018.
+In April, the show once again relocated to a new studio at Pier 17 in New York as Michelle Beadle was the host of ESPN's new morning show Get Up!, which debuted on April 2, 2018.